RalphBacon/173-ATTiny85-Push-Button-On-Off-control/README.md

   * Factory Outlet PCBs with most competitive advantages
   * Chief PCB Manufacturer Located in China
 ```
-So a simple ATTiny85 can control the power to any attached device (3v 20v, 800mA-20A) which can include a DC-to-DC Buck-Boost circuit if you need higher voltages.
+So a simple ATTiny85 can control the power to any attached electronic µC device (3v 20v, 800mA-20A) which can include a DC-to-DC Buck-Boost circuit if you need higher voltages.

+This builds on our previous circuit and adds a shedload of intelligence on the digital logic we already have.
+Best of all, you can tewak the code to suit whatever application you have in mind!